 Matt realized that even if he wanted to check up on her, he couldn't remember the address where the trainer lived.

-Desperate times call for desperate measures.
+Desperate times called for desperate measures.
 He raced upstairs and quickly changed into a t-shirt and slipped on a pair of jeans.

 Back in the kitchen he scooped up his car keys on his way down the internal stairs to the garage.
 He was a man on a mission.